Make holiday classic dishes healthier with simple swaps

 When it comes to electronic communication, such as emails, texts or phone calls, it's important to have a skeptical mindset.
 Scammers often try to make you feel rushed, worried or scared, so you'll act without thinking.

 Keep an eye on text messages or emails that claim to be about an incoming package or urge you to click a link for confirmation.
-Similarly, be cautious of phone calls from individuals claiming to be from your bank or financial institutions and requesting your personal information.
+Even if you recently ordered something, double-check that the tracking number in the message matches the one from your order before clicking anything.
+Similarly, be cautious of phone calls from individuals who claim to be from your bank or other financial institutions and request your personal information.

 Scammers follow seasonal trends.
 During tax season, they may try to trick you with fake tax-related schemes.
 During the holidays, they might try to tug at your heartstrings and take advantage of your gift-buying or donation excitement.
 So, be sure to verify the legitimacy of donation websites before you show generosity in the season of giving.